 - Start off by throwing a small, light ball (such as a tennis ball), underarm against a wall (or with a partner if you’re lucky!)

-- Start very gently and increase the speed and force (and so distance) you throw with.
+- Begin very gently and increase the speed and force (and so distance) you throw with.

-- Start to use a heavier ball such as a netball
+- Progress to using a heavier ball such as a netball

 - Go back to a tennis ball and start overhead throws.